-- (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage lot boundary; and - (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage lot boundary; and - (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
+- (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage property boundary; and - (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage property boundary; and - (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.

+There is a vegetated area having a depth of at least two (2) metres from the property boundary, located along all road frontage boundaries (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the

 Performance outcomes Acceptable outcomes

-AO3.7 There is a vegetated area having a depth of at least two (2) metres from the lot boundary, located along all road frontage lot boundaries (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the access driveway.
+access driveway.

 AO3.8

 External building walls have at least three (3) variations, with the variations consisting of one or more of the following:

 (a) changes in surface textures; or

 (b) changes in materials; or

 (c) changes in colours.